How to say it

 French form of Elizabeth, traveling through Provençal and Spanish Isabel back into French.
 Same root as Isabel and Isabella; the French Isabelle has a silent final E and is steady across French-speaking traditions.

-Isabelle is the French form of the same root as Isabel (Spanish), Isabella (Italian), and ultimately Elizabeth (English) — from the Hebrew Elisheva.
+Isabelle is the French form of the same root as Isabel (Spanish), Isabella (Italian), and ultimately Elizabeth (English), from the Hebrew Elisheva.
 The French Isabelle has been used for queens (Isabella of France, daughter of Philip IV) and writers (Isabelle Allende, who uses the Spanish form).
 Isabelle Huppert (the French actress, The Piano Teacher) and Hugo's Isabelle in The Invention of Hugo Cabret give modern English-language anchors.
 The English-speaking US has used Isabelle in earnest since the 1990s.
 It's been in the US top 200 since 2007.
 Common shorts: Belle, Bella, Izzy.

 peaked at #79 in 2007, currently #166 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Isabel (Spanish, no E), Isabella (Italian, double L + A), Isabelle (French, silent E) are all the same name in different traditions.
 Pick by family.